github-changelog-generator/github-changelog-generator/man/git-generate-changelog.md

   Use milestone to detect when issue was resolved.
 Default is true.

+  --[no-]issues-of-open-milestones

+  Include issues of open milestones.
+Default is true.

   --[no-]author

   Add author of pull request at the end.
 Default is true.